Introduction and background

 In addition to developing these wild spaces for native butterfly species, Tropical World has set up a survey area (including the newly developed wildflower meadows) following the UK Butterfly Monitoring scheme standard and has been performing pollard walks before submitting the data to the UKBMS.
 We are now recording data on species richness and abundance allowing us to monitor the impact the project is having on native butterfly numbers within Roundhay Park on an annual basis.
 The information we gather contributes to the overall analysis of native butterfly populations throughout the UK.

-It should be noted that the success of this project has had an additional positive effect – Butterfly Conservation have appointed a project co-ordinator to oversee the development of further wildflower meadows in the Leeds Area.
+It should be noted that the success of this project has had an additional positive effect – Butterfly Conservation have appointed a project co-ordinator to oversee the development of further wildflower meadows in the Leeds area.

 EEP participation & Site Development

-Tropical World is currently participant in two European Endangered Species Breeding Programmes (EEP’s) for callitrichids – Pygmy marmosets and Emperor tamarins.
+Tropical World is currently a participant in two European Endangered Species Breeding Programmes (EEP’s) for callitrichids – Pygmy marmosets and Emperor tamarins.
 Tropical World is a non-EAZA institution currently, so we had to formally apply to join these programmes and pay annual participation fees.
-We now hold groups of five male Pygmy marmosets and two female Emperor tamarins.
+We now hold groups of male Pygmy marmosets and female Emperor tamarins.
 While these are non-breeding, same sex groups, we assist with the overall effort to breed these species in captivity by holding these animals and providing excellent levels of care until they are required by the EEP for breeding purposes.
-Holding these animals also frees up space and resources for other institutions to breed their animals in line with the EEP’s recommendations.
+As recently as July 2025, TW sent a pygmy marmoset to Drayton Manor after a request from the EEP co-ordinator to pair up two animals for breeding.

 Additionally, we still have a group of Elongated tortoises in the collection, including a breeding pair and their offspring.
-TW has applied to sign up our animals for the EEP which is being set up for the species; we intend to be a fully active participant as we have a proven track record of being able to provide high standards of welfare for the species and can demonstrate success in the species’ captive breeding.
+TW has applied to sign up our animals for the EEP which is being set up for the species; we intend to be a fully active participant as we have a proven track record of being able to provide high standards of welfare for the species and can demonstrate strong success in the species’ captive breeding.

 Riverfly Partnership: Kick sampling surveys

-In 2024 Tropical World has been participating in the Riverfly Monitoring initiative, run by the Riverfly partnership.
+Since 2024 Tropical World has been participating in the Riverfly Monitoring initiative, run by the Riverfly partnership.
 The initiative ensures that angling and conservation groups can take action to conserve river environments by monitoring river quality.
 This is done by using a standardised methodology to collect materials from sample sites in rivers, with surveyors analysing, identifying, and counting eight invertebrate target groups.
 The sample sites are monitored on a monthly basis The presence or absence of these pollution-sensitive invertebrates reflect the water quality of the surveyed rivers.
 The data collected is then entered into the national riverfly database and once verified, are freely and publicly available.
-If results collected by the TW team show a decline in water quality in any of the survey sites, then it is flagged by the Ecology Contact at the Riverfly initiative and quick action can be taken to identify the potential source of pollution and deal with it.
+If results collected by the TW team show a decline in water quality in any of the survey sites, then it is flagged by the Ecology contact at the Riverfly Initiative and quick action can be taken to identify the potential source of pollution and deal with it.

 iNaturalist – Tropical World and Roundhay park updates